In the life of an epilepsy mom, the longest minute of your life is the one when your child stops breathing.

 I didn’t write it right away.
 Elizabeth’s condition deteriorated during that year and we struggled to find any treatment that would work for her at all.
 During the worst period, she had two seizures in a day.
 Sometimes they began with her terrified screaming that would unnerve even the calmest of nurses or emergency techs before she fell unconscious.

-As I ran down the walkway, eight tricked-out fire fighters strode through the doors like the opening to a big movie action-adventure scene.
+As I ran down the walkway, a half-dozen tricked-out fire fighters strode through the doors like the opening to a big movie action-adventure scene.
 Elizabeth was going to tell me all about them!
 Except when I found her with the EMTs, she didn’t know what I was talking about.
-She had no memory of walking through the mall, of collapsing, and certainly not of eight hunky fire fighters surrounding her and clearing space.
+She had no memory of walking through the mall, of collapsing, and certainly not of several hunky fire fighters surrounding her and clearing space.

 Three years later, she still doesn’t remember them.